 Understanding the global enterprise and how management concepts, principles, and practice transcend national boundaries.
 Focus on global strategies, the importance of cultural differences to organizational effectiveness, management of people in international organizations, personnel selection and repatriation, political risks, ethics and social responsibility.
-Prerequisite: BSAD355.

-Topics in Business Administration
+Topics in

-Topics of current interest in the management area not ordinarily covered in-depth in regular courses.
+Topics of current interest in the business area not ordinarily covered in-depth in regular courses.
 Repeatable to 15 credits.